Posts

 Image

-Cultist Simulator is absolutely a genius game.
-And it is absolutely not for everyone, it appeals to a very specific audience.
+Cultist Simulator is an absolutely genius game.
+And it is absolutely not for everyone; it appeals to a particular audience.
 And no, it's not one of those ironic simulator games about building Kool-Aid tanks.
-If I had to quickly summarize: It's a game about maintaining a balancing act, spinning a dozen plates while taking risks and experimenting to further your goal of supernatural ascension, with the ever-looming presence of catastrophic failure in the back of your mind.
+If I had to summarize quickly: It's a game about maintaining a balancing act, spinning a dozen plates while taking risks and experimenting to further your goal of supernatural ascension, with the ever-looming presence of catastrophic failure knawing at your heels.
 I can easily identify all the aspects that would make someone hate this game with a passion.
 Obscured mechanics, ticking timers, and especially the lack of clarity.
-Most first-time runs of Cultist Simulator will be confusing and end abruptly by dying of overwhelming dread or by going mad within 30 minutes.
+Most first-time runs of Cultist Simulator will be confusing and end abruptly.
+Death via overwhelming dread or fascination.
 And that's by design.
-It hands the player a few cards, some action tiles, and says: Do you want to run a cult?
+It hands the player a few cards, some action tiles, and says: Do you want to ascend through powers unknown?
 Want to know how?
 Well, combine some cards and figure it out yourself.
 Good luck.
-Of cours
+Of course, the ...

 Steam Next Fest 2022